gm3dmo/syslog-to-csv/README.md

 ```

 ##### Using pypy for speed
-If large files need to be processed then `pypy3` can be used to process the file much more quickly [pypy](https://www.pypy.org/) can be used instead of python:
+If large files need to be processed more quickly then [pypy3](https://www.pypy.org/) can be used instead of python:

 ```
 pypy3 syslog-to-csv.py /var/log/syslog.1